rliebz/tusk/CONTRIBUTING.md

 interest, but it is absolutely not required to make a contribution.

-Tests are run automatically on each PR, and 100% test and lint pass rate is required to get the code merged in, although it is absolutely fine to have work-in-progress pull requests open if you are trying to debug. details on how to run the test suite can be found [here](#running-tests).
+Tests are run automatically on each PR, and 100% test and lint pass rate is required to get the code merged in, although it is fine to have work-in- progress pull requests open while debugging.
+Details on how to run the test suite can be found [here](#running-tests).

+For features which change the spec of the configuration file, documentation should be added in [docs/spec.md](docs/spec.md).

 ## Setting Up a Development Environment

 For local development, you will need Go version 1.9+ installed.

 To avoid issues with imports, Go projects must be placed on the [`GOPATH`][GOPATH], which defaults to `$HOME/go`:

 ```bash